 Strengthening the Local Church

-- David will serve at Ankadivato Biblical Baptist Church in Antananarivo by training, discipling, and identifying godly men for future leadership.
+- David will serve in a local church in Antananarivo (the capital) where he will train, disciple, and identify godly men for future leadership.

-- David and Ashley will also serve this local body of believers in biblical counseling and through hospitality.
+- David and Ashley will also serve this local body of believers through biblical counseling and hospitality.

 Partnering with Malagasy Nationals

-While in seminary, we were blessed to develop a close friendship with a family from Madagascar—the Ravoahangys.
-This sweet family returned to their country in August 2017 to begin the full-time ministry of training local church leaders from around the country.
-The need for solid biblical, theological, and pastoral training is great in Madagascar—but there is also a great hunger for this training amongst its churches.
-What a joy it will be to team up with the Ravoahangys in Madagascar for such a ministry.
+While in seminary, we developed a close friendship with a family from Madagascar—the Ravoahangys.
+This like-minded family returned to Madagascar in August 2017 to begin the full-time ministry of training local church leaders in Madagascar.
+What an asset it will be to team up with Malagasy nationals!
+What a joy it will be to work alongside such good friends!

 This Web Site